 Piety level **: "Priest"

 - Smiting - You can smite any monster in view.
-In 0.17, Damage at 0 Invocation ranges from 9-12 (avg 10), and linearly scales to 9-72 (avg 40) at 27 Invocation.
-In 0.16 and before, approximately 40 max damage with 27 invocations; the approximate formula was 6 + 1d(5 + Invocation Skill).
+Damage at 0 Invocation ranges from 9-12 (avg 10), and linearly scales to 9-72 (avg 40) at 27 Invocation.
 This is unavoidable, and cannot be reduced by any factor except deep dwarf damage shaving.
-(3 MP, 80-160 Food, 3 Piety)
+(3 MP, 3 Piety)

 Piety level ***: "Missionary"

 - Gain orcish followers - Non-summoned, shapeshifted, sleeping, confused or paralyzed orcs (even uniques, eg. Blork) around you may recognize you as their Messiah and turn friendly.
-The chance depends on your piety and experience level (the higher, the better) and the hit dice of the orc (the lower, the better).
+The chance raises with piety and XL, but is lower for stronger orcs.
 Conversions may happen when:

-- A hostile orc notices you for the first time (including because you hit it or cast a spell on it)
+- You notice a hostile orc for the first time (including because you hit it or cast a spell on it)